priyanshscpp/resumex/README.md

 ResumeX is your personal AI-powered interview and feedback assistant.
 It analyzes your **resume** and **job description (JD)** to generate:
 - 📋 Detailed feedback
-- 🎯 Personalized interview questions
+- 🎯 Chatting with PDF using RAG.
 - 💡 Insights to help you prepare better

 Built with **Next.js** and powered by **Hugging Face models**.